P-p-H-d/mlib/README.md

 ##### bool name\_parse\_str(name\_t tree, const char str[], const char **endp)

-Parse the string 'str' which is assumed to be a string representation of a tree and set 'tree' to this representation.
+Parse the string 'str' that is assumed to be a string representation of a tree and set 'tree' to this representation.
 This method is only defined if the type of the element defines a PARSE\_STR method itself.
 It returns true if success, false otherwise.